-After that happens the ocean will not impact anymore but then we’ll have the ice surface melting and all of this water produced by the melting ice on top of the ice sheet will go down to the base making that layer of ice more slippery, so it will start flowing faster into the ocean than it normally would.
+After that happens the ocean will not impact anymore but then we’ll have the ice surface melting, all of this water produced by the melting ice on top of the ice sheet will go down to the base, making that layer of ice more slippery, so it will start flowing faster into the ocean than it normally would.

 The Ice Stream we’re currently studying in North-East Greenland is extremely slippery.”

-“Yes, unfortunately Hardangerjøkulen is predicted to be gone the next hundred years, so my children might not experience its sight, it lasted for thousands of years but wiith these recent temperatures the snow accumulated in Winter could not get past Summer time which is the feeding period of the glacier, and if it doesn’t get any “food” the glacier will slowly shrink and die.”
+“Yes, unfortunately Hardangerjøkulen is predicted to be gone the next hundred years.
+My children might not experience its sight, it lasted for thousands of years but wiith these recent high temperatures the snow accumulated in Winter could not get past Summer time, which is the “feeding period” of the glacier, and if it doesn’t get any “food” the glacier will slowly shrink and die.”